 In between meal prep we’ve been enjoying hanging out outside, in the sun, with the chickens and cats.
 I gave our living room hutch a few spring touches, and shared a peaceful spring day VLOG over on my youtube channel.

-The other day I thought it would be the perfect time to dye some hard boiled eggs.
+So today I thought it would be the perfect time to dye some hard boiled eggs.
 Straying away from store-bought egg dye, I decided to make our own.
 These naturally dyed Easter eggs turned out surprisingly well, and my daughter had fun helping me too.

 This post contains affiliate links, which means I may make a small commission off items you buy at no extra cost to you.
 As an Amazon associate, I earn on qualifying purchases.
 See my full disclosure here.